nuanom/nuanom-docs/src/content/docs/guides/merchant/index.md

 description: Supercharge your shop.
 ---

 These guides are for our flagship app that goes by our company name, Nuanom.
-Also, a subset of it will apply to the Nuanom POS app which is essentially a stripped down version of Nuanom focused on order management.

 - Nuanom automatically provides you with a web and/or mobile storefront.
 - Nuanom allows you to easily manage you inventory.